On the road…again!!!

-Open a picture puzzle box that shows the picture of a green coniferous forest on the outside, and every adolescent and adult in the family will discover an unsorted pile of pieces that they know can be assembled to represent a facsimile reproduction of the picture on the outside.
+Open a picture puzzle box that shows the picture of a green coniferous forest on the outside, and every adolescent and adult in the family will discover an unsorted pile of pieces that they know can be assembled to represent a facsimile reproduction of the picture on the outside of the box.
 They also know that it will take some time to assemble the pieces and to position them in the right places to create the facsimile of that forest.

 Forests are mosaics composed of pieces that fit together to form functioning landscapes that people around the world have come to love and appreciate.
 Putting those pieces together takes time and some modicum of patient talent.
 Foresters have some of the skills and interest it takes to put the pieces together to frame the borders, consolidate various components based on patterns and colors, and other working principles it takes to achieve the desired results.
 Everyone will know the finished product when they see it, but not everyone will identify with the individual jigsaw puzzle pieces that fit into the landscapes that we call forests.